OpenMDAO/OpenMDAO/openmdao/docs/developer_docs/repo_guide/docs.rst

 :code:`from openmdao.docs.utils.generate_sourcedocs import generate_docs`

-then, from your `docs/conf.py`, invoke it with arguments of:
+Then, from your `docs/conf.py`, invoke it with arguments of:
     #. where to find packages (relative to where it's being called)
     #. root of the project (relative to where it's being called)
     #. which packages to include--omit things like "test" that don't make sense to doc.